 Patanjali's Raja (Royal) Yoga is generally termed the Ashtanga Yoga or the Yoga of Eight Limbs, through the practice of which freedom is achieved.
 These 8 steps have been scientifically arranged and dealt with.
 They are the natural steps in the ladder, leading the individual to the cultivation of the experience of equanimity and to unravel the casues of negativity.
 Patanjali tells us that, in effect, yoga will help us figure out and eradicate the reasons why we suffer, even as it leads us to feel the deepest of human experiences.

-The Sutras start with the goal (Samadhi), but the last Sutra (which is the first step) is Yama, which entails the individual’s actions and reactions towards the physical world, including the environment, the body and other people: the principals of ethical behaviour that one should follow in everyday life, in our relationships with others and with ourselves.
-The literal definition of yamas is "to contain" or "to control".
-There are 5 Yamas and they are:
+The Sutras start with the goal (Samadhi), and end in first step in the last Sutra, which is Yama.
+This Sutra entails the individual’s actions and reactions towards the physical world, including the environment, the body and other people: the principals of ethical behaviour that one should follow in everyday life, in our relationships with others and with ourselves.
+The literal definition of Yama is "to contain" or "to control".
+There are 5 Yama and they are:

 1. Ahimsa (non-violence)